isomerpages/gb-assist/pages/solutionrepo/solution390.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following:
-?
-Minimum bowl capacity of 20 liters.
-?
-Minimally 3 speed options
-?
-Comes with bowl and minimum of 2 out of 3 tools ?
-    1) Mixing paddle
-    2) Whisk
-    3) Hook

-Additional criteria: ?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-No change in vendor allowed
+More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed
+The purchase of pre-owned/used equipment is not supportable

 #### Contact Information
 N.A.